Bipul-Harsh/auto-cpp-compiler/README.md

 acc file.cpp
 ```
 - This will open it in the provided editor, and creates a.out output file.
-- If you want to give custom output file run
+- If you want to save the output file explicitly, then run below command
 ```
-acc file.cpp -co custom.out
+acc file.cpp -eo custom.out
 ```

 ## Show Settings